Robert-Beier/jitsi-speaker-stats-exporter/README.md

 ## Limitations

 - This extension only works on https://meet.jit.si right now.
+There is an [open issue](https://github.com/Robert-Beier/jitsi-speaker-stats-exporter/issues/5) for detecting a jitsi application independent from the domain.
 - Currently, the extension is only available in German 🇩🇪 translation.
-There is an [issue](https://github.com/Robert-Beier/jitsi-speaker-stats-exporter/issues/3) for adding localization.
+There is an [open issue](https://github.com/Robert-Beier/jitsi-speaker-stats-exporter/issues/3) for adding localization.

 ## 3rd party licenses